MattWalker1/socialDesign1/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with React, Bootstrap & vanilla CSS/JS.

+React Docu -

 ## Available Scripts